 As required by law, engineering plans, specifications and estimates of construction costs for the facilities and services to be purchased or constructed by the District with the proceeds of the Bonds have been approved, subject to certain conditions, by the TCEQ.
-See "USE

-AND DISTRIBUTION OF BOND PROCEEDS."
-The TCEQ approved the issuance of the Bonds by an order signed on August 2, 2018 (the "TCEQ Order").
+See "USE AND DISTRIBUTION OF BOND PROCEEDS."
+The TCEQ approved the issuance of the Bonds by an order signed on May 7, 2019.
 In addition, the Attorney General of Texas must approve the legality of the Bonds prior to their delivery.